mikaelvesavuori/cloud-developer-basics/02-vms-and-networking/README.md

 ![Compute Engine features.
 Screenshot from Google](readme-gce-features.png) _Compute Engine features.
 Screenshot from Google (https://cloud.google.com/compute/)_

 The very short way of summarizing Compute Engine is that it is veeeeeeeeery flexible.
-In the end, a GCE instance is very little less than a regular computer (minus of course the fact that the instance is virtual, maintained and sandboxed to some degree, etc etc), so you can pretty much anything on it that you would on your own computer.
+In the end, a GCE instance is very little less than a regular computer (minus of course the fact that the instance is virtual, maintained and sandboxed to some degree, etc etc), so you can pretty much do anything on it that you would on your own computer.
 Personally I have not done any high-performance jobs on one, but this is where you'd go for those concerns.
 Where I find Compute Engine to have its magic is when you need an actual computer and you have a wider scale of tasks to do.
 In that case a regular `n1-standard-1` or even the free `f1-micro` is going to get you a long way.

 ### App Engine: Platform-as-a-service